-To save you time and renter satisfaction, create a vacation rental Welcome Book.
-Some guests may take the time to read your vacation rental Welcome Book.
-You want to create an informative, yet unique book that reflects your brand.
+To save you time and boost guest satisfaction, create a vacation rental welcome book.
+Some guests may take the time to read your vacation rental welcome book.
+You want to create an informative, yet unique book that reflects your brand and business.

 Your Welcome Book should be eye-catching.
 You do not want to write directions down on a lined sheet of paper.
 It is more likely to get lost or thrown away.
 You want to create a Welcome Book that reflects your property and brand.

 You want your book to align with the feeling of your rental property.
 If your property is elegant and modern, consider using an online website to design a book.
 Such as:

 - Touchstay.com – Digitally create your Welcome Book

 - The first property is $70/year. $35/year for extra properties.